 Ice Skating at the Tower of London

-Take a spin on the Tower of London’s ice rink.
+Take to the ice at the Tower of London’s ice rink.
 This gleaming Central London ice skating rink is nestled in the attraction’s famous dry moat in the shadow of the 1,000-year-old London landmark.
-Visit the rink for an evening skating session to see hundreds of snowflake lights illuminate the walls of the castle, and drop by the Eis Haus pop-up ice bar for a truly chilled experience.
-16 Nov-3 Jan
+Visit the rink for an evening skating session to see hundreds of snowflake lights illuminate the walls of the castle.

 Winter Wonderland Ice Skating Rink